thedotpost/thedotpost-content/2015/12/andre-medeiros-the-whole-future-declared-in-a-var.md

 Title: The whole future declared in a var
 Curator: sylvinus
 Category: Frontend
-Summary: Reactive programming is a paradigm centered on one idea: to specify the dynamic behavior of a variable only at the declaration of that variable.
-The benefits of this are declarative programming and separation of concerns.
-In this talk we will explore Reactive programming in JavaScript.
+Summary: Andre explores reactive programming, a paradigm centered on one idea: specifying the dynamic behavior of a variable only at the declaration of that variable.
+The benefits of this approach are the use of declarative programming and a better separation of concerns.
 Slides: http://speakerdeck.com/player/d17d497a0f3b4afebfa245f9679676ed
 Video: https://www.youtube.com/watch?v=BfZpr0USIi4
 Template: talk